qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 Another possibility is to |deleteSelected| :guilabel:`Remove Unavailable Layers`.
 As the last step, click :guilabel:`Apply changes`.

-When a layer path is fixed, QGIS auto-scans through all other broken paths and tries to auto-fix them when they are pointing to the same broken file path.
+When a layer path has been fixed, QGIS scans through all other broken paths and tries to auto-fix those that have the same broken file path.